aromaa/Skylight3/README.md

 	- ItemsRequired - How many items are required to recyclate.
 	- GiftFurnitureId - The furniture id used for the gift.
 - Network
+	- EarlyBind - Whatever to bind listeners as soon as possible or after the initialization.
+Allows the client to establish the connection early to prepare for authentication.
+If initialization fails the connections are ungracefully dropped.
+	- EarlyAccept - Whatever to let users in before the initialization has finished.
+If initialization fails the server is ungracefully killed and no state will be saved.
+Has no effect if EarlyBind is false.
 	- Listeners
 		- EndPoints - The end points that accept the connection.
 		- Revision - The revision that is required.